 To date, GLWA has identified approximately 50 active sources of PFAS Compounds which include active industrial users, groundwater remediation projects and stormwater discharges with highly variable concentrations of PFAS compounds.
 As stated in the introduction, we recognize the progress made by a number of the identified sources in reducing, controlling and eliminating these compounds from their wastewater discharge.
-However, the sampling database is relatively small, results have been variable and we have limited experience with the treatability and fate of these materials which in our professional opinion warrant use of a safety factor much higher than the default value of 10%.
+Although, the sampling database is relatively small, and results have been variable, our professional opinion does not warrant use of a safety factor much higher than the default value of 10%.
 During the past 3 years, we have been vigilant in identifying sources of PFAS compounds and have been successful in identifying new sources of discharge.
-As such GLWA is recommending that a safety factor of 70% be used for the PFAS calculations.
+As such GLWA is recommending that a safety factor of 10% be used for the PFAS calculations.